Abdul-Rahman77/alx-zero_day/0x03-git/README.md

-#This is project given to the cohort 17 student of Alx Software Engineering Program
+# This is project given to the cohort 17 student of Alx Software Engineering Program
+# Readme file updated